XML to PDF Conversion Explained

 Pros:

-- Universal Viewing: Anyone can open a .PDF on any device without specialized database software or code editors.
+- Universal Viewing: Anyone can open a .PDF on any device without specialized database or code-reading software.

 Cons: